bparanj/crystal/computer/electronics/zettel/voltage-divider.md

 Overview:
 A voltage divider functions as a simple circuit that uses two or more resistors (or other impedances) connected in series to divide an input voltage into smaller portions.
 It provides a method to obtain a desired fraction of the input voltage as an output voltage.
-Voltage dividers find widespread use in various electronic applications, including signal conditioning, power supplies, and sensor circuits.
+Voltage dividers find widespread use in various electronic applications,  signal conditioning, power supplies, and sensor circuits.

 Atomic Ideas: